 Before this new change, Fidelity’s Total Market Index Fund Premium Class (FSTVX) had a lofty minimum investment of $10,000.
 Until an investor saves up that much money, they’d have to settle for the “Investor Class” with over doubled the expense ratio and even then, they’d have to scrape together $2,500.

 With no minimums anymore at Fidelity, this will force other investment brokers to re-evaluate their own mutual funds to remain competitive.
-Currently Vanguard’s minimums range from $1,000 to $3,000 for their “Investor Shares” and $10,000 to $100,000 for “Admiral Shares”.
+To compete with Fidelity, Vanguard has closed their “Investor Shares” which had minimums of $3,000 to new investors and lowered their minimums for their “Admiral Shares” to $3,000 from $10,000.

 Significantly Reduced and Simplified Pricing on Existing Fidelity Index Mutual Funds